ignite/cli/docs/docs/02-guide/04-ibc.md

 The IBC relayer lets you connect between sets of IBC-enabled chains.
-This tutorial teaches you how to create two blockchains and then start and use the relayer with Ignite CLI to connect two blockchains.
+This tutorial teaches you how to create two blockchains and then start and use the relayer with IGNITE® CLI to connect two blockchains.

 This tutorial covers essentials like modules, IBC packets, relayer, and the lifecycle of packets routed through IBC.